 The Henry Lee Shattuck International House, open to both domestic and international students, is operated by the school for full-time students and their families.
 In addition to providing living quarters, the facility offers a supportive environment, with students serving as resident community advisers to help organize house activities and provide assistance.
 Located within a 10-minute walk of HSPH, the apartment complex consists of three buildings with 70 furnished one-bedroom and two-bedroom apartments that accommodate single students, roommates, and families.
 A number of apartments are accessible to those with disabilities.
 All apartments have private kitchens and baths, free Internet and email access, and 24-hour security.
 Shared facilities include a computer room with a printer and copy machine, a library/reading room, an exercise room, a function room, a children’s playroom, a laundry room, an indoor bicycle storage area, a piano room, a TV room with satellite TV and DVD, a recycling area, and an outdoor playground.

-The Office for Career Services offers career counseling, job search resources, and networking opportunities to help students and alumni succeed in finding challenging and rewarding positions.
+Career Advancement offers career counseling, job search resources, and networking opportunities to help students and alumni succeed in finding challenging and rewarding positions.
 The office invites numerous organizations to campus to present information sessions and to participate in three Career Fairs during the academic year.
-Organizations are encouraged to post jobs, internships, and fellowships and to review electronic résumé/curriculum vitae (CV) books for potential candidates.
+Organizations are encouraged to post jobs, internships, and fellowships and to review our electronic résumé/curriculum vitae (CV) books for potential candidates.
 Students also can attend fairs and events sponsored by the career services offices of other Harvard graduate schools.
-The CSO team conducts workshops on résumé/CV and cover letter writing, job search strategies, and interviewing and negotiating skills.
+The career advancement team conducts workshops on résumé/CV and cover letter writing, job search strategies, and interviewing and negotiating skills.